KonsKons26/dmplot/README.md

 # dmplot: A Python Package for Dynamic Multiple Plot Generation

-MultiPlot is a Python package designed to facilitate the creation of multiple plots arranged in a grid-like fashion without having to stress over making the subplots fit in a grid.
+MultiPlot is a Python package designed to facilitate the creation of multiple subplots arranged in a grid-like fashion without having to stress over making the subplots fit in a grid.
 It provides a simple interface for generating various types of plots from datasets, with customizable layouts, simple preset plotting functions and the ability to use custom plotting functions.

 **CHECK OUT THE NOTEBOOK FOR A SIMPLE GUIDE!!!!**